 Metallurgy plant website applying atmospheric theme video content on the home page

-Diverse promo and explainer videos also get a high presence on webpages and mobile screens.
+Diverse promo and explainer videos also get a high presence on web pages and mobile screens.
 In particular, they are helpful for marketing goals and increase brand awareness efficiently.
 A video works well for attracting customers’ attention and provide them with core information quickly.
-A video activates several channels of perception — audio, visual, sound — simultaneously and enhances them with the power of storytelling.
+A video activates several channels of perception — audio, visual, and sound — simultaneously and enhances them with the power of storytelling.
 That makes video content meaningful and memorable especially if based on high-quality graphic design and animation.
 People are daily overloaded with tons of information, so most of them aren’t ready to devote much time to learning about products or services.
 That’s when videos save the game as a dynamic and attractive way of communication.